pepmartinez/keuss/docusaurus/docs/03-concepts.md

 * *`Queues`*, or rather clients to individual queues, are created using a *backend* as factory.
 * *`Backends`* need to be initialized before being used.
 Exact initialization details depend on each backend.
 * When creating a *`queue`*, a *`signaller`* and a *`stats`* are assigned to it.
 The actual class/type to be used can be specified at the queue's creation moment, or at the backend initialization moment.
 By default *`local`* and *`mem`*, respectively, are used for redis-based backends; for mongodb-based backends, *`mongo-capped`* and *`mongo`* are used intead as defaults
 * *`Queues`* are created on-demand, and are never destroyed as far as Keuss is concerned.
-They do exist as long as the underlying backend kepts them in existence: for example, redis queues dissapear as such when they become empty.
+They do exist as long as the underlying backend kept them in existence: for example, redis queues disappear as such when they become empty.
 * *`Pipelines`* are, strictly speaking, just enhanced queues; as such they behave and can be used as a queue.
 More info on pipelines [here](usage/pipelines/about)